aa29zzjj/Project-1/readme.md

 ![Figure 1](figure1.png)
 ***Figure 1***

+---

 ![Figure 2](figure2.png)
 ***Figure 2***

 ## Output
-Figure 3 shows the output screen.
-It contains the country's name, the population and GDP (with the credit line for worldometers); the number of gold, silver, and bronze medals won (with the credit line for the Olympics site); the weighted sum of the medals (3*gold + 2*silver + bronze); the estimate of that weighted sum - the expected medal count (with the credit line for the book); and finally the waving-flag gif (with the credit line for the flag site).
+Figure 3 shows the output screen, where the user has chosen Australia.
+It contains the country's name, the population and GDP (with the credit line for worldometers); the number of gold, silver, and bronze medals won (with the credit line for the Olympics site); the weighted sum of the medals (3xgold + 2xsilver + 1xbronze); the estimate of that weighted sum - the expected medal count (with the credit line for the book); and finally the waving-flag gif (with the credit line for the flag site).
 The flag is an animated gif.

 ![Figure 3](figure3.png)
 ***Figure 3***